oracle/truffleruby/doc/user/faq.md

 See the Contact section of this [README](../../README.md#contact) page.

-### How do I know if I’m using TruffleRuby?
+### How do I know if I'm using TruffleRuby?

 `RUBY_ENGINE` will be `'truffleruby'`.

-### How do I know if I’m using a VM that has the GraalVM compiler?
+### How do I know if I'm using a VM that has the GraalVM compiler?

 `ruby --version` will report `GraalVM CE` or `EE`.